postalserver/docs/content/en/developer/webhooks.md

 ---
-title: Webhook Events & Payloads
+title: Webhooks
 description: ''
-position: 4.0
+position: 4.3
 category: Developer
 ---

+Postal supports sending webhooks over HTTP when various events occur during the lifecycle of a message.

 This page lists all the different types of event along with an example JSON payload that you'll receive.
-In many cases, only a small amount of information will be sent, if you require more information you should use our API to get it.
+In many cases, only a small amount of information will be sent, if you require more information you should use the API to get obtain it.

-# Message Status Events
+## Message Status Events

-These events all receive the same payload (with different data) based on the status of a message.
+These events are triggered on various events in an e-mail's lifecycle.
+The payload format is identical for all messages however the `status` attribute may change.
+The following statuses may be delivered.

 * `MessageSent` - when a message is successfully delivered to a recipient/endpoint.
 * `MessageDelayed` - when a message's delivery has been delayed.
 This will be sent each time we attempt a delivery and a message is delayed further.